nextcloud/documentation/admin_manual/enterprise_ios_app/publishing_ios_app.rst

 * An iOS developer account on
   `Developer.Apple.com/ios <https://developer.apple.com/ios/>`_,
   which costs $99 per year.
 Or an Enterprise account for $299/yr.
-The developer account limits you to testing on 100 devices, which must be registered in your account.
+The developer account limits you to testing on 100 devices of each type (Apple TV, Apple Watch, iPad, iPhone, iPod Touch) which must be registered in your account.
 The Enterprise account allows testing on unlimited, unregistered devices.
 * An ownCloud Enterprise Subscription, with the ownBrander app enabled on